 On top of this, there are three types of insurance to consider when people refer to insurance.

 - Is the company insured against damage to property and or vehicles (commercial/automotive insurance)?

 - Is the company insured against damage to the piano (cartage/content insurance)?

 - Is the company insuring its workers against injury (WSIB formerly know as Workman’s Compensation)?

 The MOST IMPORTANT reason to use a REPUTABLE piano mover, has to do with insurance.
 These days, insurance has become an extremely touchy issue, whether it be car, home or business insurance.
 Most people do not claim insurance with their insurance companies anymore due to rising premium rates.
 This same fact holds true with businesses, especially movers and piano movers.
 They have insurance policies to cover worst case scenarios, but like you and most businesses, piano movers are self-insuring their smaller day to day claims.
 You want someone who will provide you with a “Bill of Lading” (legal document) at the beginning of the move so that you know where you stand, and that the piano mover will stand behind any damages that they might have incurred and repair those problems.
 Everyone has heard moving company nightmares at one time or another.
-No “Bill of Lading” and No “Reputable Mover” is a recipe for your own nightmare and can cost you a fortune and give you your own nightmare story to share with friends and family.
+No “Bill of Lading” and No “Reputable Mover” is a recipe for your own nightmare, can cost you a fortune and give you your own nightmare story to share with friends and family.

 Want to make sure you are insured properly for your piano move?
 Call Braymore Piano Movers today and tell us what you require your piano to be insured for.

 Why is worker injury important to me?
 After all it is the company’s problem.
 Isn’t it?

 It is extremely important for you to know the answer to this question.